 The Company’s financial reporting must be accurate and complete and in compliance in all material respects with accounting standards, policies and procedures, as outlined in the Accounting Procedures Manual.
 Employees must not materially mis-state or knowingly misrepresent management information for personal gain or for any other reason.
 Concerns that this may have or will occur should be reported via the SPEAK UP Hotline below.

 Reliable internal controls are critical for proper, complete and accurate accounting and financial reporting.
 Each of us must understand the internal controls relevant to our positions and follow the policies and procedures related to those controls.
-We are all encouraged to talk to our managers or supervisors immediately if we ever suspect that a control does not adequately detect or prevent inaccuracy, waste or fraud.
+We are all encouraged to talk to our Directors, Managers or Supervisors immediately if we ever suspect that a control does not adequately detect or prevent inaccuracy, waste or fraud.

 Audits performed by our internal and external auditors help ensure compliance with established policies, procedures and controls.
 Audits also help identify potential weaknesses so they may be remediated promptly.
 All of us are required to cooperate fully with internal and external audits.
 This means always providing clear and truthful information and cooperating fully during the audit process.